fabilab/iplotx/docs/source/api/style.md

     "edge": {
         "linewidth": float,  # Width of the edge line in points "linestyle": str,  # Style of the edge line ('-' for solid, '--' for dashed, etc.)
-        "color": str | Any,  # Color of the edge line (e.g. 'blue', '#0000FF')
+        # Color of the edge line (e.g. 'blue', '#0000FF').
+This can be a floating
+        # number (usually set on a per-edge basis) to use color mapping.
+In that case
+        # the "cmap" property needs to be set too (see next option).
+In that case,
+        # the min/max values of the floats are used as extremes for the colormap,
+        # unless the "norm" option is used.
+        "color": str | float | Any,

+        # Matplotlib color map used to map floating numbers into RGBA colors.
+Only
+        # used when the previous option "color" is set to floats.
+        "cmap": str | matplotlib.colors.Colormap,

+        # Matplotlib norm to connect color map and edge floating-point color values.
+        # This is only used when colors are mapped through a color map.
+In that case,
+        # this option lets the user finely control what floating number will be mapped
+        # onto what color.
+        "norm": tuple[float, float] | matplotlib.colors.Normalize,

-        "alpha": float,  # Opacity of the vertex (0.0 for fully transparent, 1.0 for fully opaque)
+        # Opacity of the vertex (0.0 for fully transparent, 1.0 for fully opaque).
+        # If a colormap is used and this option is also set, this opacity takes
+        # priority and finally determines the transparency of the edges.
+        "alpha": float,

         "curved": bool,  # Whether the edge is curved (True) or straight (False)